vasiliy-dudin/lenta-osa-design-tokens/README.md

-# Lenta OSA Design Tokens
+# Lenta's OmiSupportAdmin Design Tokens

 This project contains design tokens for export to Figma Variables using the Luckino - Variables Import/Export JSON & CSS plugin.